Dragons-Dev/redirect-service/README.md

 # redirect-service
-A little redirect service we built with a little CRUD interface
+A little redirect service we built with a CRUD interface.